MarioJrodas/osTicket-postinstall/README.md

 Create a Role:

-Go to Admin Panel → Manage → Roles.
+Go to Admin Panel / Manage / Roles.

 Create a new role called System Admins and give them all permissions.

 Create a Group:

-Go to Admin Panel → Manage → Groups.
+Go to Admin Panel / Manage / Groups.

 Create a group called System Admins and assign the System Admins role to this group.

 3. Create a Department
 Next, let's create a department for system admins.

-Go to Admin Panel → Manage → Departments.
+Go to Admin Panel / Manage / Departments.

 Create a new department called Sys Admins.

 4. Create a Team
 Teams allow you to pull agents from different departments into one team.

-Go to Admin Panel → Manage → Teams.
+Go to Admin Panel / Manage / Teams.

-Create a team called Shield.
+Create a team called Warriors.

 5. Adjust Ticket Registration Settings
 For this lab, we want everyone to be able to register tickets.

-Go to Admin Panel → Settings → Users.
+Go to Admin Panel / Settings / Users.

-Make sure the box labeled "Allow users to register tickets" is unchecked.
+Make sure the box labeled (Allow users to register tickets) is unchecked.

 6. Create Agents
 Now we will create a few agents (workers) to assign roles and teams.

-Go to Admin Panel → Manage → Agents.
+Go to Admin Panel / Manage / Agents.

 Click on Agents and add a new agent.